R1-A7-D

 2 connectivity options

-The profile lists Wi-Fi 6, Bluetooth 5.2, plus 8-core body/head compute with optional NVIDIA Jetson Orin module reported at 40–100 TOPS for higher-compute configurations as the AI stack.
+The profile lists Wi-Fi 6, Bluetooth 5.2, plus 8-core body processor plus 8-core head processor with 10 TOPS head-module compute; optional NVIDIA Jetson Orin 40–100 TOPS module as the AI stack.
 That is enough to infer the basic network posture, but buyers should still confirm APIs, fleet management, and workflow integration details. ui44 currently tracks 3 declared compatibility links.

 Spec disclosure